-How to Select the Best Practice Management System
+How to Select the Best Medical Practice Management Software

 By: Evan Frankel, SelectHub Consultant and CEO of 4ealth.org

-Practice Management (PM) systems for clinical locations are the foundation on which a successful medical practice is built.
+Medical Practice Management (aka Practice Management or PM) software for clinical locations are the foundation on which a successful medical practice is built.
 Without accurate billing, scheduling, reminders and outreach functionality, a healthcare facility cannot run at maximum efficiency and won’t be able to treat a full population of patients.
 In the most recent iterations of practice management applications, vendors have expanded functionalities beyond just revenue-cycle and scheduling focused capabilities.